-- the level of domestic and worldwide oil and natural gas production and inventories; - the level of drilling activity and the availability of attractive oil and natural gas field prospects, which governmental actions may affect, such as regulatory actions or legislation, or other restrictions on drilling, including those related to environmental concerns (e.g., a temporary moratorium on deepwater drilling in the Gulf of Mexico following a rig accident or oil spill); - the discovery rate of new oil and natural gas reserves and the expected cost of developing new reserves; - the actual cost of finding and producing oil and natural gas; - depletion rates; - domestic and worldwide refinery over capacity or under capacity and utilization rates; - the availability of transportation infrastructure and refining capacity; - increases in the cost of products that the oil and gas industry uses, such as those that we provide, which may result from increases in the cost of raw materials such as steel; - shifts in end-customer preferences toward fuel efficiency and the use of natural gas; - the economic or political attractiveness of alternative fuels, such as coal, hydrocarbon, battery power, wind, solar energy and biomass-based fuels; - increases in oil and natural gas prices or historically high oil and natural gas prices, which could lower demand for oil and natural gas products; - worldwide economic activity including growth in non-Organization for Economic Co-operation and Development countries, including China and India; - interest rates and the cost of capital; - national government policies, including government policies that could nationalize or expropriate oil and natural gas, E&P, refining or transportation assets; - the ability of OPEC and non-OPEC countries, such as Russia, to set and maintain production levels and prices for oil; - the level of production by non-OPEC countries; - the impact of armed hostilities, or the threat or perception of armed hostilities; - public health crises, such as the coronavirus outbreak at the beginning of 2020 - environmental regulation; - import duties and tariffs; - · technological advances; - global weather conditions and natural disasters; - currency fluctuations; and - · tax policies.
+- the level of domestic and worldwide oil and natural gas production and inventories; - the level of drilling activity and the availability of attractive oil and natural gas field prospects, which governmental actions may affect, such as regulatory actions or legislation, or other restrictions on drilling, including those related to environmental concerns (e.g., a temporary moratorium on deepwater drilling in the Gulf of Mexico following a rig accident or oil spill); - the discovery rate of new oil and natural gas reserves and the expected cost of developing new reserves; - the actual cost of finding and producing oil and natural gas; - depletion rates; - domestic and worldwide refinery over capacity or under capacity and utilization rates; - the availability of transportation infrastructure and refining capacity; - increases in the cost of products that the oil and gas industry uses, such as those that we provide, which may result from increases in the cost of raw materials such as steel; - shifts in end-customer preferences toward fuel efficiency and the use of natural gas; - the economic or political attractiveness of alternative fuels, such as coal, hydrocarbon, battery power, wind, solar energy and biomass-based fuels; - increases in oil and natural gas prices or historically high oil and natural gas prices, which could lower demand for oil and natural gas products; - worldwide economic activity including growth in non-Organization for Economic Co-operation and Development countries, including China and India; - interest rates and the cost of capital; - national government policies, including government policies that could nationalize or expropriate oil and natural gas, E&P, refining or transportation assets; - the ability of OPEC and non-OPEC countries, such as Russia, to set and maintain production levels and prices for oil; - the level of production by non-OPEC countries; - the impact of armed hostilities, or the threat or perception of armed hostilities; - public health crises, such as the COVID-19 pandemic that began in 2020; - environmental regulation; - import duties and tariffs;

+- technological advances;

+- global weather conditions and natural disasters;

+- currency fluctuations; and

+- tax policies.

 Oil and natural gas prices have been and are expected to remain volatile.
-U.S. rig count decreased from 1,075 rigs on January 4, 2019 to 805 rigs on December 27, 2019.
-U.S. rig count averaged 944 rigs in 2019.
-U.S. rig count at January 31, 2020 was 790 rigs.
-The price for WTI crude was \$61.17 per barrel at January 2, 2020.
-The price for WTI crude was \$46.31 per barrel on January 2, 2019 and \$60.37 per barrel on January 2, 2018.
+U.S. rig count decreased from 796 rigs on January 3, 2020 to 351 rigs on December 31, 2020.
+U.S. rig count averaged 436 rigs in 2020.
+U.S. rig count at January 22, 2021 was 378 rigs.
+The price for West Texas Intermediate crude was \$47.47 per barrel at January 4, 2021, \$61.17 per barrel on January 2, 2020 and \$46.31 per barrel on January 2, 2019.
 This type of volatility has historically caused oil and natural gas companies to change their strategies and expenditure levels from year to year.
 We have experienced in the past, and we will likely experience in the future, significant fluctuations in operating results based on these changes.